hainenber/vulpes/README.md

 - [Terraform 1.11.4+](https://developer.hashicorp.com/terraform)

 ## Getting started
+### Docker
-  1. Application
+  1. Application and dependencies
-      * Run `docker-compose up -d` to provision OpenSearch server and the Dashboard component.
+      * Run `docker-compose up -d --build` to provision OpenSearch server and the Dashboard component
-      * In another command tab, run `./gradlew run` to have Vulpes up and running.
+      * The application has been containerized and would be built by Docker Compose.
   2. Infrastructure
       * Run `terraform apply -var-file opensearch.credentials.tfvars` in working directory `./infrastructure/opensearch`
+### Kubernetes
+- TBD